 Hiranyagarbha asked Lord Maheswara to explain the quality of yoga that bestows the wisdom that radiates like the Sun.

-Not to be bestowed upon as a result of pride of knowledge or in quest of money or out of error of judgement.
-The Vidya learnt, heard and carried out this way will not render results.
+Not to be bestowed upon as a result of pride in knowledge, in quest of money, or out of the error of judgment.
+The Vidya learned, heard, and carried out this way will not render results.

-He only who understands the Mula-mantra as explained by Guru succeeds.

-The Mula-Mantra constituting Siva and Sakthi emanates from Muladhara.
+He only understands the Mula-mantra as explained by Guru succeeds.
+Moreover, the Mula-Mantra constituting Siva and Sakthi emanates from Muladhara.

 He who is capable of hearing that mantra is rare.
-This mantra is the seat and Nada-Linga has my characteristics.
-The mere knowledge of it quickly makes anybody a #Jivanmukta and enriched with the Siddhis (psychic powers) like Anima (attenuation) and the like.
+This mantra is the seat and Nada Linga has my characteristics.
+The mere knowledge of it quickly makes anybody a Jivanmukta and enriched with the Siddhis (psychic powers) like Anima (attenuation) and the like.

-It is called as Mula-mantra (the base mantra) because it is based on me, it is the root of all mantras, it is originating from Muladhara, and it is the basic form of Linga.
+It is called as Mula mantra (the base mantra) because it is based on me, it is the root of all mantras, it originates from Muladhara, and it is the basic form of Linga.
 (The mantra indicated here is Pranava).

-Linga is called as such because of its subtle and casual nature, because of its static nature and mobility and because of its symbolic form representing Iswara.
+Linga is called as such because of its subtle and casual nature, because of its static nature and mobility, and because of its symbolic form representing Iswara.

-The universe is being sustained by Maha-Maya (the great goddess of illusion), Maha-Lakshmi (the great goddess of wealth), Maha-Devi (the great goddess) and Sarasvati (the goddess of wisdom) and Kundalini Sakthi emanating from Muladhara.
+The universe is being sustained by Maha-Maya (the great goddess of illusion), Maha-Lakshmi (the great goddess of wealth), Maha-Devi (the great goddess), Sarasvati (the goddess of wisdom), and Kundalini Sakthi emanating from Muladhara.

 It exists as Bindu in casual and subtle form and Pita (seat) in gross form.
-Being recited by Prana, having exhaustively broken the seat of Bindu, by assuming Sanmukhi Mudra in accordance with the guidelines of Guru, Natha-Linga flashes at once.
+Being recited by Prana, having exhaustively broken the seat of Bindu, by assuming Shanmukhi Mudra following the guidelines of Guru, Natha-Linga flashes at once.

 Kinds of Brahman

 The Subtle form is Hiranyagarbha and the form constituted by the three Beeja letters (seed letters AUM) is Natha Brahman.

 The signs of manifestation are the doors of psychic powers.
-The flame of a lamp, the moon, the firefly, stars and other bright objects in subtle form are seen by the yogi who has reached this state.
+The flame of a lamp, the moon, the firefly, stars, and other bright objects in the subtle form are seen by the yogi who has reached this state.

 There is no mantra higher than Natha.
-No God greater than one’s own Atman.
-No worship higher than inquiry.
-No happiness higher than contentment.
+No God is greater than one’s own Atman.
+And no worship is higher than inquiry.
+No happiness is higher than contentment.

-The meanings explained here will manifest in the great soul who has the devotion to the Lord Iswara, like it is manifested in Guru and Lord Iswara.
+The meanings explained here will manifest in the great soul who has a devotion to the Lord Ishvara like it is manifested in Guru and Lord Ishvara.

 Likewise, the letters and words form the sentences.
-Mantra, Veda and scriptures in their entirety are formed like that.
-The Puranas, epics, different languages, the seven musical notes, folk songs and everything produced out of sounds are the sentences of letters.
+Mantra, Veda, and scriptures in their entirety are formed like that.
+The Puranas, epics, different languages, the seven musical notes, folk songs, and everything produced out of sounds are the sentences of letters.

 The yogi, who has attained the power of Vaikhari by the grace of Goddess Sarasvati, is bestowed with the amazing power of speech.
 He will become, on his own, the author of Vedas, Scriptures, and epics.

 The Brahman which is unattached and indeterminate is imperishable.
 It is matchless, aimless, description-less, definition-less, beyond all sides, incomprehensible, support-less, support of all beings, immeasurable, beyond the range of perception, atom-less, soundless, formless, intangible, without limbs, omniscient, Omnipresent, peaceful, living in the hearts of all, capable being grasped by the guidelines of Guru, incapable of being grasped even with great efforts by those not gifted with a good intellect, beyond any measure, quality-less, changeless, independent, smear less, immovable, unaffected and constant.

 The assumption is the cause and it is the cause of assuming the corporal entity again.
 If a man meditates upon a subject, his mind gets a deep insight into the subject.
-If he meditates upon me, he gets dissolved in me.
+Likewise, if he meditates upon me, he gets dissolved in me.